hodgesmr/2020_map/README.md

 make map
 ```

-This will start the Docker countain mounted to the local `output/` directory, and generate a PNG.
+This will start the Docker countainer mounted to the local `output/` directory, and generate a PNG.

 ## Keep the Faith!